learn-co-students/oo-basics-v-000/README.md

 end
 ```

-We'll figure out what we need to do with `title` in just a minute, but for know, all
+We'll figure out what we need to do with `title` in just a minute.
-we should remember is that the `initialize` method is a place that we'll probably
-be doing some setup in.
-Cool?

 Let's run those tests again: